Blockchain Virtualization: Virtual Chains and Inherent Sharding?

 Orbs utilizes this model to make for more efficient blockchain management.
 Up until now, blockchains have operated like the internet of old, on something akin to shared hosting.

-In the Orbs architecture, virtual chains serve three primary roles: Intelligent Sharding for speed, insulation for security, and customization for flexibility.
-Each dapp can subscribe to varying amounts of computing power and storage capacity, while remaining insulated from any security problems that impact another dapp on the Orbs Network (problems that will be contained on that other dapp’s virtual chain).
+In the Orbs architecture, virtual chains serve three primary roles: Intelligent Sharding (or “inherent sharding”) for speed, insulation for security, and customization for flexibility.
+Each dApp can subscribe to varying amounts of computing power and storage capacity, while remaining insulated from any security problems that impact another dApp on the Orbs Network (problems that will be contained on that other dApp’s virtual chain).

 Virtual Chains: Intelligent Sharding